gunet/cert-req/README.md

   - `decrypt`: Remove the passphrase from an encrypted key
   - `encrypt-file`: Encrypt the file provided in the `FILE` environment variable with the `PASSPHRASE` (or we will request it) with symmetrical encryption.
 The resulting file will get a `.aes` extension
   - `decrypt-file`: Decrypt the file with symmetrical encryption.
 For the output file we remove the `.aes` extension.
 If it does not exist, we fail.
+  - `self-sign`: Create a new private key and CSR and self-sign the certificate.
-  - `self-sign`: Create a CA and self-sign a certificate.
-The certs folder will include the CSR and private key will be in $PWD/certs.
+  - `self-sign-ca`: Create a CA, a private key and CSR and self-sign a certificate.
+The `certs/` folder will include the CSR and private key.
-  - `resign`: Re-sign the server certificate using the existing CA.
+  - `resign-ca`: Re-sign the server certificate using the existing CA.
   - `dh`: Create a `dh.pem` DH parameters file
 * Passphrase:
   - Generally, the passphrase will be requested.
   - If an environment variable called `PASSPHRASE` is present then that will be used
-  - If the environment variable is present and the command is `self-sign` then we will use it to encrypt the private key as well.
+  - If the environment variable is present and the command is `self-sign` or `self-sign-ca` then we will use it to encrypt the private key as well.
 * Filenames:
   - Certificate: `server.crt`
   - CSR: `server.csr`